bootstrap-vue/bootstrap-vue/src/components/layout/README.md

 <span class="badge badge-warning small">Requires Bootstrap v4.4+ CSS</span>

 Responsive containers are new in Bootstrap v4.4.
-They allow you to specify a contaier that is 100% wide until particular breakpoint is reached at which point a `max-width` is applied.
-For example, setting prop `fluid` to `'md'` will render a container that is 100% wide to start until the `'md'` breakpoint is reached, at which point it will remain at that breakpoint's max-width.
+They allow you to specify a contaier that is 100% wide (fluid) until particular breakpoint is reached at which point a `max-width` is applied.
+For example, setting prop `fluid` to `'md'` will render a container that is 100% wide to start until the `'md'` breakpoint is reached, at which point it will remain at that breakpoint's container `max-width`.

 ```html
 <b-container fluid="sm">